Spring Garden Revival

 Plymouth Conservation Commission Requirements for Edging Near Protected Areas

 Edging near wetlands, vernal pools, streams, rivers, or ponds in Plymouth is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for work within 25-100 feet of protected resources.
-Environmental protection measures include safeguarding root systems of mature trees, using non-toxic materials near water, and coordinating with the Mass Division of Fisheries & Wildlife.
-Erosion control, such as silt fences or straw wattles, must be installed where needed, and immediate stabilization is required.
+Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for work within buffer zones of 25-100 feet from protected resources.
+Environmental protection measures include safeguarding root systems of mature trees and using non-toxic materials near water bodies.
+Coordination with the Mass Division of Fisheries & Wildlife may be necessary.
+Erosion control—such as silt fences or straw wattles—should be installed where needed, and immediate stabilization is required.
 Seasonal restrictions may apply during wildlife breeding (March-August) and vernal pool activity (March-June).
-Plymouth Conservation Commission

 26 Court Street, Plymouth, MA 02360